ellakoa/postcard-poem/content/posts/a-stick-and-a-float.md

   through, beautiful reflections in the water.
 poem: |-
-  Weave a way through reeds and sedge come closer to the water's edge, peer deep in reflections before they shift
+  Weave a way through reeds and sedge come closer to the water's edge peer deep in reflections before they shift
   Glance an otherly world of eels and fish

   Navigate flat marshes under vast skies